JulianusAurelius/KAJJ/README.md

 []Sending Emails

 <h2>Languages Used</h2>
 All of the course content is written in JavaScript and HTML/CSS.
-The website design is written with Bootstrap and Sass.
+The website design is written with Bootstrap.
 The database handling was done with MySQL.
-HTMLCanvas and JQuery was used to create the game.
+HTML Canvas and JQuery was used to create the game.

 <h2>Screenshots</h2>
 ![Data Server](https://user-images.githubusercontent.com/99719193/160279604-68614dc7-3db8-45f1-869f-69606d4ebfaf.png)